withastro/astro/.changeset/poor-cars-battle.md

 "@astrojs/upgrade": patch
 ---

-Change the command used for upgrading packages for yarn from `install` to `add`
+Fixes packages upgrading when using yarn